-Interstitial Cystitis (IC) is a chronic Bladder condition resulting in recurring discomfort and pain in the Bladder or surrounding Pelvic region.
-This can cause Bladder Pain Syndrome (BPS) that can lead to unrelenting pain, frequent trips to the bathroom day and night, and curtail activities due to extreme urinary frequency.
+Interstitial Cystitis (IC) is a chronic bladder condition resulting in recurring discomfort and pain in the Bladder or surrounding Pelvic region.
+This can cause Bladder Pain Syndrome (BPS) that can lead to unrelenting pain, frequent trips to the bathroom day and night, and curtailed activities due to extreme urinary frequency.

 What Is Interstitial Cystitis?

 Interstitial Cystitis has been called many names, such as Painful Bladder Syndrome, Urethral Syndrome, Trigonitis, and Bladder Pain Syndrome.
 Some characterize it into Hunner Lesion Interstitial Cystitis, which is described as having irritating lesions on the bladder wall seen with cystoscopy (scope looking into the bladder) or Non-Hunner Lesion Interstitial Cystitis, in which no such lesions on cystoscopy.
 The cause or etiology of the disease is not known or not clearly recognized.

 IC or BPS predominantly affects women with an average age of onset of 40 years or older.
 It does affect men, but it’s less common, and very rarely would affect children.
 Prevalence in the United States ranges from 1 to 5 out of every 100,000 people and maybe up to 12% of women having early symptoms of IC.

 Symptoms of Interstitial Cystitis

 Symptoms of IC have features of inflammation and irritation.
 These can possibly be autoimmune-related, or nerve-related.

 Pain in the pelvis area between the Vagina and Anus in women or between the Scrotum and Anus “Perineum” in men.